Paris in January: a handy guide to discovering the city

 The event is held every year at Paris Nord Villepinte, a large convention center located in Villepinte, near Charles de Gaulle Airport.

-To attend the event you pay an access badge that costs around 50€.
-With this credential you can attend the 5 days of the event.
-You can purchase your ticket directly on the website of Maison&Objet.
+To attend the event you pay an access badge which costs around 50€.
+With this badge you can attend the 5 days of the event.
+You can buy your ticket directly on the Maison&Objet website.

 The weather in Paris in January

-Paris is a cold and wet city during the whole winter, additionally January is the coldest of the whole year in the City of Light, with an average temperature per day around 7 or even 5 degrees Celsius.
+Paris is a cold and wet city throughout the winter, additionally January is the coldest of the year in the City of Light, with an average daily temperature of around 7 to 5 degrees.

-The most important tip for visiting Paris in January: Make sure you are prepared for the cold.
-Pack a winter coat, warm socks, gloves, scarves, caps or hats, a waterproof jacket to wear under your coat and boots for snow or rain.
+The most important tip for visiting Paris in January is to make sure you are prepared for the cold.
+Pack a winter coat, warm socks, gloves, gloves, scarves, hats and a waterproof jacket to wear under your coat (it's also a good idea to bring snow or rain boots).

 January is possibly the quietest time to visit Paris due to the scarcity of tourists.
-This means that you can visit your favorite exhibits without rushing; tables in the cafes are once again available and the sidewalks are unobstructed by human traffic.
+This means that you can visit your favorite exhibits without rushing, tables in cafes are once again available, and sidewalks are not clogged with human traffic.
 If you like it quiet and want to enjoy Paris at your leisure, you will love January!

 It is also the cheapest time of the year.
 For this month it will not be very difficult to find plane or train tickets at discounted prices, plus many hotels place special seasonal offers looking to attract tourists in the months with less demand.